jeffareid/erasureb/README.md

 ersbch.cpp = C++ BCH based erasure code.

-ersbchc.cpp+ersbch16.asm - C++ and assembly erasure code.
+ersbchc.cpp+ersbch32.asm - C++ and assembly erasure code. ersbch32.asm functions use C++ mangled names.

 Visual Studio 2015 was used to compile and/or assemble code.